DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![01](/Pictures/Digital Forensics/Linux Forensics/01.png)

 Next we go to check the system log file, we can see that the remote attacker wanted to create a new users in  attacked system via `ssh`.
 In addition, the port name `22` is reserved for the `ssh` service.
 On this protocol the `SSHD` service has been attacked by the attacker through which he is trying to login into the system.

+The account name is Victoria ./var/etc/hostname

+> **SSH:** This is the home page for the SSH (Secure Shell) protocol, software, and related information.
+SSH is a software package that enables secure system administration and file transfers over insecure networks.
+It is used in nearly every data center, in every larger enterprise.
+>
+> **SSHD** is the [**OpenSSH**](https://www.ssh.com/ssh/openssh/) server process.
+It listens to incoming connections using the [**SSH protocol**](https://www.ssh.com/ssh/protocol) and acts as the server for the protocol.
+It handles user authentication, encryption, terminal connections, file transfers, and [**tunneling**](https://www.ssh.com/ssh/tunneling/).

 ![02](/Pictures/Digital Forensics/Linux Forensics/02.png)